Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add tiled layer/README.md

 ## How to use the sample

-Launch the app to view the "World Topographic Map" tile layer as the basemap.
+Open the sample to view the "World Topographic Map" tile layer as the basemap.

 ## How it works

-1. Create a `ArcGISTiledLayer` object from a URL.
+1. Create an `ArcGISTiledLayer` object from a URL.
 2. Create a `Basemap` passing in the tiled layer.
-3. Create a `ArcGISMap` with the basemap.
+3. Create a `Map` with the basemap.
 4. Set the map on the `MapView`.

 ## Relevant API